 Which Muscle Groups Do They Target?

 The ab roller will primarily target the abdominal muscle groups and improve your shoulders, lats, and shoulders.
+This exercise is great for strengthening the core.

 On the other hand, planking will target all of these areas, as well as your biceps, triceps, pectorals, thighs, and glutes.
+The plank is a more full-body exercise that engages multiple muscle groups at once.

 To use the ab wheel correctly, your starting position should be kneeling, with arms in a straight line down to the wheel’s handles.
 You can place a yoga mat under your knees to get some grip and padding from the mat’s soft surface.